State Forest State Park

 Habitat: Lodgepole Forest, Streamside Willow, Stream, Streamside Willow

 Directions: The road to North Michigan Reservoir heads north from CO 14 about 30 miles east of Walden at the KOA campground.
-The Moose Visitor Center is roughly another eight miles east on the south side of the highway.
+The Moose Visitor Center is roughly another three miles east on the south side of the highway.

 Delorme: 18 D2-3